 These kinds of minimal expectations and minimalized Details are the building blocks of Long Term Roadmaps, which we’ll get too soon.
 Our day-to-day Iterative Roadmaps would push elaborating the Details, exactly to the point of execution.
 To avoid disappointments as much as we can.

 Attachment to Details

 More than just making Changes to code and design, Details make it harder to Change other people’s minds.
-That is their psychological effects which we need to overcome in order to make a needed Deviation happen.
+That is their psychological effects.
+And we’d need to overcome those Deviations happen.

-“Yeah, you might be correct, but we have thought this through”.
-I believe they’ve worked on it for about 10 hours, down to the very last Detail.
+“Yeah… you might be correct… but we have thought this through”.
 By reviewing it, and unfortunately tearing it all apart, what I did was to sever an emotional bond created between them and their hard work.
 Tried and failed, because the bond was already hardened.
-The Details are the ones to make this bond too hard to sever, which makes it harder for us to Deviate when needed.
+The Details were the ones that hardened it.
+Which led them to invest 10 hours into it, a year too soon.

 Mentally speaking, what we do with new information is to compare it to our existing mental models.
 The ones in our minds and brains.
 The more the two fit and overlap one another, the easier it is for us to accept the new information.
-And the more Details the existing mental model has, the new information is less likely to overlap.

-Some people sometimes react to this with instant curiosity.
+Some people sometimes react to new information with instant curiosity.
 Some people sometimes react with instant rejection.
 The latter, whether verbally said or not, is what makes it harder for us to receive Feedback and correctly interpret it.
-When that happens, in order to change someone’s mind, mental models must be softened first.
-Which is sometimes hard to do.
-All the more reason to postpone and avoid Details as much as possible.
-By Detailing less, we avoid hardening theirs and our mental models, which avoids the need to soften and overcome it later.